Other leave and sickness Irregular hours and part-year workers

 Sam takes 2 weeks' paternity leave, starting on 1 July.
 They worked on average 16 hours a week in the 52 weeks before they started paternity leave.
 Sam will accrue 4 hours of holiday while they are on paternity leave.
 This is 12.07% of 16 hours, multiplied by the number of weeks Sam is on paternity leave.
 The number of hours is rounded up to 4.

-For workers whose leave years begin on or before 31 March 2024, the law does not give a way to work out how much holiday they accrue when off sick or on statutory leave.
+For workers whose leave years began on or before 31 March 2024, the law does not give a way to work out how much holiday they accrue when off sick or on statutory leave.

 However, these workers still accrue holiday when they're off sick or on statutory leave.